pantaray/RSE23-talk/README.md

 quarto render acme.qmd --output-dir rse23
 ```

-Then copy the entire contents of `subdom` to the desired webspace and
+Then copy the entire contents of `rse23` to the desired webspace and
-check the result in a browser, e.g., www.fuertingers.science/rse23
+check the result in a browser, e.g., www.fuertinger.science/rse23